Understanding The Difference Between Transfer And Transmission Of Shares

 Time Limit for Delivery of Share Certificates

-Under both the transfer and transmission processes, the company has a statutory obligation to issue the relevant share certificates to the parties involved.
-The time limit for delivering certificates is as follows:
+In either the transfer or the transmission process, the company is bound by law to issue share certificates to the parties involved.
+The time limit for issuing certificates is as follows:

 For Transfer of Shares: